DMC-CMD/unsupervised_anomaly_detection/readme.md

 - 'inference_hydropower.py' creates evaluation plots and prints the ROC_AUC score for the hydropower base model.
 - 'inference_mimii.py' the same for the MIMII base model
 - 'parameter_tuning.py' runs hyperparameter tuning for the number of rounds specified within the specified parameter ranges and saves the models in the directory 'Models'.

+## 3. Runtime Analysis
-- 'runtime_analysis.py' measures the inference runtime for the specified models
+Each model type has a 'runtime_analysis.py' file to measure the inference runtime for the specified models using 150 spectrogram/feature samples.
+Additionally, the preprocessing directory has another 'runtime_analysis.py' file to measure the runtime to preprocess 150 audio samples.